 - A. IFC Process: Initial IFC issued on time (planned 13/11/08; actual 12/11/08).
-Subsequent IFC's issued as follows:- - (i) Trackform 24/12/09.
+Subsequent IFC's issued as follows:- - (i) Trackform 07/05/10 in SDS v58.
 There is no information presently available to inform culpability for delay (see Preamble).
 It is notable however, that the IFC issue date is still in advance of the works to this area.
 It of itself is unlikely to have been the direct cause of the delay in this area (or to the achievement of a Certificate of Sectional Completion for this Section).
 It should also be noted that this particular Trackform IFC would not have been an obstacle to Infraco's commencement or early progress of bridge works (this has been confirmed by MB).

-Potential delay by SDS/tie; Infraco - but only to the area (not the Section) [However, this should not have influenced delay to commencement of bridge or trackworks in this area]

-- B. Key INTC's: From information provided it appears that the Infraco issued 1 no. INTC in relation to this structure; INTC 263.
+Potential delay by SDS/tie; Infraco but only to the area (not the Section) [DS advises that integration of BSC trackform proposals into structures is entirely a matter for which Infraco is responsible.
+This however, is unlikely to have influenced delay to commencement of bridge or trackworks in this area. - B. Key INTC's: From information provided it appears that the Infraco issued 1 no. INTC in relation to this structure; INTC 263.
 We are further advised that INTC 263 (IFC Drawing Changes Victoria Dock Entrance Bridge Section 1A) appears to have materially / critically affected Infraco's ability to commence works in accordance with the Rev 01 programme.
-Details are as follows: - (i) INTC 263: issued by Infraco on 15/12/08 (33 days after IFC issue).
+Details are as follows:- - (i) INTC 263: issued by Infraco on 15/12/08 (33 days after IFC issue).
 Estimate should have been submitted on or around 13/01/09.
 Estimate has not yet been submitted by Infraco.
 As at 30/04/10 this is 472 days later than permitted by the Contract.
 Delay by Infraco.
 Infraco culpability for time taken to produce Estimate for INTC 230.